Totara Official Logo

 Again, state the facts.
 Don’t bring emotion into it – simply tell the recipient of the feedback and what impact their behavior had on the organization or their peers, whether that’s creating more work for someone else, slowing down a process or upsetting a colleague.

-Pause and liste
+Pause and listen

 It’s crucial that you give the recipient of the feedback the chance to give their side of the story.
 It may be that you’re missing some important context, or that there’s a reasonable explanation for the behavior.